‘General Hospital’ Spoilers For Monday Feb 20: Nelle Reveals Cheating Truth

-General Hospital spoilers for the Monday, February 20 GH show Nelle Hayes (Chloe Lanier) situation is at a breaking point.
+General Hospital spoilers for the Monday, February 20, show Nelle Hayes’ (Chloe Lanier) situation is at a breaking point.
 Carly Corinthos (Laura Wright) plans to spirit Sonny Corinthos (Maurice Benard) away to their cabin up in the mountains for a romantic getaway.

-Other General Hospital spoilers for Monday tell us Anna Devane (Finola Hughes) gets the worst news of her life.
+Other General Hospitalspoilers for Monday tell us Anna Devane (Finola Hughes) gets the worst news of her life.
 It’s so bad that Robin Scorpio (Kimberly McCullough) flew all the way across country to be with her mom on what could be her deathbed.

 Michael And Nelle Get Cozy